catonicpuma6/catonicpuma6.github.io/README.md

 The 2000 NBA Draft Class

 ## Le-Laf Historical Timeline
+This is a timeline about Lehigh's rivalry with Lafayette.
+It showcases major events that happened throughout the rivalry's history, such as the first game, longest run, overtime thrillers and the effect from the 2020 pandemic.
+It shows the long history between the teams and how each game is always a competitive battle.
+The data was gathered from various sources, such as the Brown and White Archives and the Allentown Morning Call.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=145-UskHC0Lnl0Wm4Qh128Ucrjtx3WFmkgcRQ6wzpkAM&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## Pittsburgh Steelers Brief Overview/Timeline